 How early?: 1-2 months in advance.

-For the most up to date entry-requirements visit this page.
+For the most up to date entry-requirements visit the official Greece travel page.

 Frequently asked questions